steph-yang/Gringotts/README.md

 This project has three main parts:

 1. Historical digital coins data (batch layer).
-Those data are downloaded from CoinGecko using Python (check scripts in back_end, api.py).
-Because of the unstable API, only data from 2020-11-12 to 2020-11-20 are downloaded.
-The data are transfered to s3 -> Hive -> Hbase manually.
+Those data are downloaded from CoinGecko using Python script (Supportive_Scripts/back_end/api.py).
+Because of the unstableness of the API, only data from 2020-11-12 to 2020-11-20 are downloaded.
+The data are transfered from s3 to Hive and Hbase manually.

 2. Realtime search (speed layer).
-These data are  retrieved from API in real time.
-Data will be saved in batch layer through kafka (topic: stephyang_coin_price)
+Search historical exchange rates of two coins for the given date.
+These data are retrieved from API in real time and will be saved in batch layer through kafka (topic: stephyang_coin_price).

-3. Client Service (alpha version experiment).
-In this part, I create a client-oriented service that includes registration, login, check real-time quote price (this real time is different from #2 because it's real-time for now.
-"Real-time" in # 2 means realtime search for historical date), and deposit/withdraw functionalities.
+3. Client Service.
+In this part, I create a client-oriented component that provides service including registration, login, deposit/withdraw, and check real-time quote price (this real time is different from #2 as it's real-time for now.
+"Real-time" in # 2 means realtime search for a historical date).

 ## Demo Video